Construction Materials Overview: Key Types, Properties, and Modern Building Uses

 • Sustainability and environmental impact

-• Compatibility with modern construction techniques
+• Compatibility with modern construction methods

 Why Construction Materials Matter Today